-When evaluating progress, we recommend considering three steps within each age band descriptor; emerging (E), developing (D) and secure (S).
+(When evaluating progress, we recommend considering three steps within each age band descriptor; emerging (E), developing (D) and secure (S))- REMOVE)

 As practitioners, we need to assess whether children are demonstrating a few, some or the majority of the learning and development statements and apply a 'best fit' principle.
+We assess whether pupils are 'on track'.
 As outlined in the Development Matters, 'children develop at their own rates and in their own ways.'
-The statements are not prescriptive of the development of individual children.
+The statements are not prescriptive of the development of individual children and as practitioners we avoid assessing a tick list of statements.

-Our schools in the ADMAT, use an electronic system to collect and record evidence of children's learning.
+In the Trust, our schools, can use electronic systems or paper-based systems to support any need to collect and record evidence of children's learning.
 In turn, this helps us to build a picture of the child against the EYFS Profile.
 Each child's progress is recorded within the seven key areas of the Early Years curriculum.
-We use, the assessment and reporting system, iTrack to report an attainment judgement each half term in all 7 areas of learning.
-We consider the breadth and depth of a child's knowledge and apply a 'best fit' principle when reporting our judgements on iTrack.
+We use, the assessment and reporting system, I-Track to report an attainment judgement each term in all 7 areas of learning.
+We consider the breadth and depth of a child's knowledge and apply a 'best fit' principle when reporting our judgements on I-Track.
 Additional information is kept within a child's learning journey and teacher information files.

+As required, schools conduct the Reception Baseline Assessment (RBA), which is a short assessment, taken in the first six weeks in which a child starts reception.
 In the final term of the Foundation year, we report a child's progress against the Early Learning Goals (ELG's).
 We provide opportunities throughout the year for parents/carers to discuss and review these judgements with the EYFS teacher before the final assessments are made.
+Each child's level of development is assessed against the early learning goals.
+Practitioners indicate whether the child is meeting expected levels of development, or if they have not yet reached expected levels ('emerging').
+This is the EYFS Profile.